IQSS/dataverse/doc/sphinx-guides/source/installation/advanced.rst

 Please consult the scripts/zipdownload/README.md in the Dataverse Software 5.0+ source tree for more information.

 To install: You can follow the instructions in the file above to build ``ZipDownloadService-v1.0.0.jar``.
-It will also be available, pre-built as part of the Dataverse 5.0 software release on GitHub.
+It will also be available, pre-built as part of the Dataverse Software 5.0 release on GitHub.
 Copy it, together with the shell script scripts/zipdownload/cgi-bin/zipdownload to the cgi-bin directory of the chosen Apache server (/var/www/cgi-bin standard).